R504 (South Africa)

 The R504 is a Regional Route in South Africa that connects Pudimoe with Bothaville via Amalia, Schweizer-Reneke, Wolmaransstad and Leeudoringstad.

 Route

-It begins from the N18 in the village of Pudimoe, North West, and runs west–east.
+It begins at a junction with the N18 in the village of Pudimoe, North West, and runs east.
 The first town it passes through is Amalia.
-It then reaches Schweizer-Reneke, where it intersects with the R506 / R34.
+It then reaches Schweizer-Reneke, where it intersects with the R506 and the R34.
 The next town it passes through is Wolmaransstad, where it crosses the R505 and the N12 and is briefly co-signed with both.
-The next town it passes through is Leeudoringstad, where it meets the R502 at a staggered junction.
-Crossing the Vaal, it enters the Free State, where it ends in Bothaville (3.5 km north of the town centre) at a four-way intersection with the R30 and the R59.
+It then passes through Witpoort to reach Leeudoringstad, where it meets the R502 at a staggered junction.
+Crossing the Vaal River, it enters the Free State, where it ends in Bothaville (3.5 km north of the town centre) at a four-way intersection with the R30 and the R59.